ascherj/humanity/src/pages/blog/2021-01-22-my-fav-8-vegan-youtubers.md

 Earthing Ed is IMPORTANT.
 Probably the most important vegan YouTuber on this list.
 He is an activist, educator, and public speaker.

 He advocates for animals and the environment with every morsel in his body.
-Some of his most popular videos are him debating with farmers or non-vegans (add link?).
-He has comebacks and uses logic that I would never have thought of.
+Some of his most popular videos are him [debating with farmers or non-vegans.](https://www.youtube.com/watch?v=Df3o-0zJ_Vs&ab_channel=EarthlingEd) He has comebacks and uses logic that I would never have thought of.
 He has helped my journey tremendously when I would try to explain why I eat a plant-based diet or would have someone challenge my way of living.
 (You don't owe anyone anything but still, it's nice to have this information in your arsenal).

 He even offers a [free-ebook](https://earthlinged.org/ebook) with 30 non-vegan excuses and how to respond to them.
 I would also suggest watching [this video](https://www.youtube.com/watch?v=Z3u7hXpOm58) of his that kind of flip my world upside down at the beginning of my vegan journey.